-Activity 2: Open Discussion on the situation of trafficking in the State
+Activity 2: Open Discussion on situation of trafficking in the States

-Objective of the Session To enable participants to understand the situation of human trafficking in their State.
+Objective of the To enable participants to understand the situation of human trafficking

+Session in their State.

 Estimated Time 20 Minutes

-Methodology Open discussion

-Material Required Flip chart and marker Expected Outcome This session will enable the participants to map out the entire situation and context, geography, demography and economy of their State, within which human trafficking takes place in their State.
+Methodology Open discussion Material Required Flip chart and marker Expected Outcome This session will enable the participants to map out the entire situation and context, geography, demography and economy of their State, within which human trafficking takes place in their State.